JoshData/semweb-dotnet/README.txt

 		This is the core library.

 	SemWeb.MySQLStore.dll, SemWeb.PostgreSQLStore.dll, SemWeb.SqliteStore.dll
-		Assemblies providing SQLStore implementations for
+		Assemblies providing SQLStore implementations for those RDBMSs.

-		those RDBMSs.
-The MySQL library isn't available in the .NET 1.0 build.
+		The MySQL library isn't available in the .NET 1.0 build because the MySQL Connector client library is .NET 2.0 only.
+SemWeb.MySQLStore is compiled against MySQL Connector version 6.0.3.
+You might need to recompile it if you use a different version.

+		The PostreSQL library is compiled against Npgsql 2.0.0.0.

+		The Sqlite library is compiled against Mono.Data.Sqlite version 2.0.0.0.

 	SemWeb.Sparql.dll
 		An assembly providing the SPARQL engine class.
 It requires